elena-shvetsova/bem-core/common.docs/i-bem-js/i-bem-js.ru.md

 ## Сontext ##

 **Block instance methods** are implemented in the JS object context of a block instance.
-Accordingly, the key word `this` in instance methods of the block refers to JS object of a **block instance**.
+Accordingly, the keyword `this` in instance methods of the block refers to JS object of a **block instance**.

-**Static methods** are implemented in the context of JS object, that corresponds to the class of the block.
+**Static methods** are applied in the context of JS object, that refers to the class of the block.
 Accordingly, `this` keyword  in static methods of the block refers to **block class**, not to an instance.

-Context contains the reserved fields:
+Context has the reserved fields:

  + `this.__self`: Refers to the static methods of the class, which the instance belongs to.
 It is defined in the instance methods of a block.
 It does not make sense for static methods and is not defined.